Tina Sauerlaender

-Tina Sauerlaender (born 4 February 1981 in Melsungen, Germany) is a Berlin-based independent curator and writer.
-She is the co-founder, director and head curator of peer to space, a platform and exhibition hub for curatorial projects founded in Munich, Germany in 2010.
+Tina Sauerlaender (born 4 February 1981 in Melsungen, Germany) is an independent curator and writer.
+She is the co-founder and co-director of peer to space, a platform and exhibition hub for curatorial projects founded in Munich, Germany in 2010.

 Biography

 Tina Sauerlaender studied art history, business economics and Bavarian ecclesiastical history at Ludwig Maximilian University of Munich, Germany.
+She holds a PhD from the University of Art in Linz, Austria.
 Sauerlaender's professional career started at the international exhibition space Haus der Kunst in Munich in 2007.
 In 2011, she moved to Berlin to work at a contemporary photography gallery, Camera Work.
 Afterwards, she worked as the collection curator of the Haupt Collection from 2013 until 2015.
 Since 2013, Sauerlaender has worked as an independent curator and writer.
 She organizes and curates international art exhibitions in the context of the digital age.
 She primarily focuses on the impact of the digital and the Internet on our society and on individual lives.
 She curated the exhibition The Unframed World.
 Virtual Reality as Artistic Medium for the 21st Century at House of Electronic Arts Basel, Switzerland in 2017.
 She is the co-founder of Radiance, an international online research platform for artistic Virtual Reality experiences.
 She is the founder and co-director of the SALOON, a network for women in Berlin's the art scene with branches in Hamburg, Paris and Vienna.